aheald-quadball/us-quadball-rulebook/rulebook.md

 5.6.1.
 Natural motion

-When a player is knocked out or becomes a struck beater, that player may finish one singular natural motion that they had already started if that motrion cannot be reasonably stopped.
+When a player is knocked out or becomes a struck beater, that player may finish one singular natural motion that they had already started if that motion cannot be reasonably stopped.

 5.6.2.
 Natural motion conditions